ankit-brijwasi/cli-games-with-authentication/README.md

         -> get_user_credentials() --> returns the email and password of the user, takes no arguments -> clear() --> clears the screen

-        [Remaining functions will be added as the project continues]
+        [More functionalities will be added as the project progresses]

         Also, we will be using colorama library to make the interface look different.
         So be sure that you have an idea of colorama.